Observatory-Sciences/aravis-detector/docs/user/explanations/aravis-detector.md

 ```

 :::{Note}
 Here, index refers to the plugin alias for the frame processor and can be treated as a variable name.
-It will later be used to target the plugin when providing the fp with configuration values.
-The name field must be the same value as the main file name and library field should provide the FP with a complete path to the library file installed.
-Please consult the [build](../tutorials/build.md) documentation for installation information.
+It will later be used to target the plugin when providing the frame processor with configuration values.
+The name field must be the same value as the main file name and library field should provide the frame processor with a complete path to the file installed.If you followed the [build](../tutorials/build.md) instructions you should find this in ..../odin_camera_driver/prefix/libraries/.
 :::

 The rest of the plugins can then be connected to the aravis-detector.
 Odin allows plugins to be connected in a tree structure, where plugins can be chained one to another or multiple plugins can be connected into one.
 For the default aravis plugin config file the live view and hdf plugins are both directly connected to it, similar to plugins 1 and 3 in the following example: